Reduced fidelities for free fermions out of equilibrium: From dynamical quantum phase transitions to Mpemba effect: Final-state fidelity and the quantum Mpemba effect

-and this condition is both necessary and sufficient.
+and this condition is typically both necessary and sufficient.
 There is no explicit formula for the crossing time $t_C$, but the exact QPP form of $\Lambda_A^{\infty}(t)$ (see Eq.~\eqref{eq:FSFQPP}) allows us to derive it precisely with Eq.~\eqref{eq:tC}.
+We stress that there are examples of quenches with multiple crossing \cite{chalas2024multiple}, where different times $t_C^{(i)}$ satisfy Eq.~\eqref{eq:tC}.
+In this case there is an Mpemba effect if the number of crossing times is odd.

 Similarly as in Ref.~\cite{murciano2024entanglement}, where the authors derive the large-time QPP behavior of the entanglement asymmetry, we can derive the conditions for the presence of quantum Mpemba effects in the large-time limit with the FSF.
 Given two quenches $\mathcal{Q}_1$ and $\mathcal{Q}_2$, a quantum Mpemba effect occurs if there is a time~$t_I$ such that